 5. Gordon Robertson National Inuit Scholarship

 Gordon Robertson, former Chancellor and Chancellor Emeritus of Carleton University, established this scholarship to encourage and promote higher rates of post-secondary completion for Inuit students.
-This scholarship is awarded anually to one or two full-time Inuit students either entering, or continuing a program of study at Carleton University.
+This scholarship is awarded annually to one or two full-time Inuit students either entering or continuing a program of study at Carleton University.

 6. Wilfred Peltier Memorial Scholarship in English

 Awarded annually on the recommendation of the Chair of the Department of English Language and Literature, to an undergraduate, or graduate student whose area of interest is Aboriginal Literature.
 This award was established in 2001 by family, friends, and colleagues of Wilfred Peltier, Odawa pipecarrier, who passed away in July 2000.
 Associated some 20 years with Carleton University, Peltier served as an Elder-in-Residence in the Department of Sociology/Anthropology as well as adviser to the Centre for Aboriginal Education, Research and Culture.

 - No application is required for this scholarship.
 At the end of each academic year, the English department will nominate or recommend outstanding students as potential recipients.